Research & Publications

 RESEARCH UNDER REVIEW (*EQUAL AUTHORSHIP)

 1. Grewal, Lauren, Andrew T. Stephen, and Yakov Bart, “Managing Online Venting: The Impact of Temporal Proximity Cues on the Perception of Negative Online Reviews.”
+Revising for fourth round at the Journal of Marketing Research.

+3. 14. *Wu, Freeman, *Lauren Grewal, Helen van der Sluis, and Aradhna Krishna, “Taking a Stance, Now or “Forever”: Optimizing the Communication of Corporate Political Activism in Digital Contexts.”
 Revising for third round at the Journal of Marketing Research.

-4. *Wu, Freeman, *Lauren Grewal, Helen van der Sluis, and Aradhna Krishna, “Where You Say It Matters: How Firms Convey Public Stances on Social Media Impacts Their Perceived Commitment to Political Advocacy.”
-Revising for second round at the Journal of Marketing Research.

 SELECTED WORKING PAPERS (*EQUAL AUTHORSHIP)